ctuning/ck-request-asplos18-iot-farm/README.md

 $ ck install package --tags=lib,tensorflow,v1.5.0,vcuda,vprebuilt
 ```

-If you want to build TF from sources, you can install it different versions as following
+If you want to build TF from sources, you can install it different versions as follows
 (you may need to limit the number of used processors on platforms with limited memory):
 ```
 $ ck install package --tags=lib,tensorflow,v1.5.0,vsrc --env.CK_HOST_CPU_NUMBER_OF_PROCESSORS=1
 ```

-Finally, you can install all available TF packages via CK as following:
+Finally, you can install all available TF packages via CK as follows:

 ```
 $ ck install package --tags=lib,tensorflow